topwaye/morse/README.md

 +--header0--++-----------program0-----------++--header1--++-----------program1-----------+

-When booting, MORSE program is read into a memory segment from a disk, then sets a page table (i.e. a header), which puts this memory segment into a space, preparing for CPU paging.
+When booting, MORSE program is read into a blank memory segment from a disk, then sets a page table (i.e. a header), which puts this memory segment into a space, preparing for CPU paging.

 Once CPU paging is enabled, the first process has been ready.